Modern manual transmissions have a problem

 Rev hang tends to be an issue with electronic throttle bodies because of emissions, according to Fenske.
 They are usually programmed to cut fuel and delay throttle closure when the driver lifts off the right pedal, in order to maintain a consistent air-fuel ratio for emissions purposes, he said.

 So if you own a relatively new car and have trouble pulling off smooth shifts, the car may be part of the problem.
-Watch the full detail for complete technical details on rev hang.
+Watch the full video for complete technical details on rev hang.